msaroufim/mynotes/robot-arm.md

 ### Inverse Kinematics

 The typical approach to learning to solve goals in robotics environments is [Inverse Kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics).
 At a high level, a robot is comprised of limbs and joints and the goal of Inverse Kinematics or IK is to figure out the joint movements that would help the robot reach a given configuration.
 These configurations can be quite general, from imitating a certain pose or motion to something like picking an apple.
-IK is a rich field that has solved many practical problems but we won't go into its details today.

 ### Reinforcement Learning approach to IK

 Instead we assume that most of our audience is more familiar with Machine Learning techniques and will instead propose a general method to solve goal oriented problems in robotics in a fairly general fashion.